FuelLabs/sway/docs/book/src/common-collections/vec.md

 ## Iterating over the Values in a Vector

-To access elements of a vector, we can iterate through of the valid indices using a `while` loop and the `len` method as shown below:
+To access elements of a vector, we can iterate through the valid indices using a `while` loop and the `len` method as shown below:

 ```sway
 {{#include ../../../../examples/vec/src/main.sw:vec_iterate_while}}